 Health Benefits of Oats for Babies

-- Oats contain both soluble and insoluble fiber which helps & prevents constipation in babies.
+- Oats contain soluble and insoluble fiber, which helps & prevents constipation in babies.

-- Contains protein, magnesium, zinc, iron and essential B-vitamins.
-Hence its a balanced food for growing babies.
+- Rich in protein, magnesium, zinc, iron, and essential B vitamins.
+Hence it's a balanced food for growing babies.

-- Eating antioxidants rich whole grain like oats reduces inflammation and cut down heart problems in babies and kids.
+- Eating antioxidants-rich whole grains like oats reduces inflammation and reduce heart problems in babies and kids.

-- Promotes good sleep in babies as it contains melatonin that can help your baby sleep.
+- It promotes sound sleep in babies as it contains melatonin that can help your baby sleep.
 Give a bowl of oatmeal in the evening to get your baby sleepy!

-- Helps to boost the immune system as it has a unique fiber called beta-glucan which prevents your baby from getting sick.
+- It helps to boost the immune system as it has a unique fiber called beta-glucan, which prevents your baby from getting sick.

-- Oats is an energy food for babies as its full of good carbs that keep your baby energized throughout a day.
+- Oats are an energy food for babies as they are full of good carbs that energize your baby throughout the day.

 What are the types of oats available?

-Thick oats, takes around 50 minutes to cook.
-Its chewy in nature after cooking and babies less likely to enjoy this type of oats because of its texture.
+Thick oats take around 50 minutes to cook.
+It is chewy after cooking, and babies are less likely to enjoy these oats because of their texture.
 Hence it's not that suitable for babies.

 Steel Cut Oats

-When oats groats are cut into pieces, they become steel cut oats, also referred to as Irish or Scottish oats.
-Steel cut oats has as hearty structure and available in various thickness, in general, it takes around 30 minutes to cook.
-It is ideal for making porridge and can be given to babies if its available in your area.
+When oats groats are cut into pieces, they become steel-cut oats, also called Irish or Scottish oats.
+Steel-cut oats have a robust structure and are available in various thicknesses; generally, it takes around 30 minutes to cook.
+It is ideal for making porridge and can be given to babies if available in your area.

-When oats groats are steamed through rollers, its referred as rolled oats also called old-fashioned or whole oats.
-Its available in various sizes and thickness and highly recommended for babies.
+When oats groats are steamed through rollers, it's referred to as rolled oats, also called old-fashioned or whole oats.
+It is available in various sizes and thicknesses and is highly recommended for babies.
 In generally rolled oats takes around 15 minutes to cook.
-But some thinner rolled oats also available in the market, that may take less time.
+But some thinner rolled oats are also available in the market, which may take less time.
 Rolled oats can be used in porridge, pancakes, granola bars, cookies, muffins, and cakes.

-Also referred to as Instant oats, processed to cut fine and cook faster than other varieties.
-Quick cooking oats contain less nutrition compared to other oats types.
-Hence prefer this oats type to babies during travel or for emergency purposes.
+Also referred to as Instant oats, they are processed to cut fine and cook faster than other varieties.
+Quick-cooking oats have less nutrition among oats types.
+Hence prefer these oats type for babies during travel or for emergency purposes.

 How to select and store Oats for Baby Food